core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -09 to -10 ## {#sec-09-10}

-* Fixed section numbered of referred documents.
+* Fixed section numbers of referred documents.

 * Revised registration policies in the IANA considerations.